Carbon Monoxide (CO) Poisoning in Your Home

 Why should I be concerned about Carbon Monoxide (CO)?

 CO is a gas that can build up to dangerous concentrations indoors when fuel- burning devices are not properly vented, operated, or maintained.
 Because it has no odor, color or taste, CO cannot be detected by our senses.
 It is estimated that unintentional CO exposure accounts for an estimated 500 deaths in the United States each year.
-Poisoning contributes annually to more than 2,000 deaths in the United States.1 In addition, the US Consumer Product Safety Commission estimates that 8,000 to 15,000 people each year are examined or treated in hospitals for non-fire related CO poisoning.
+In addition, the US Consumer Product Safety Commission estimates that 8,000 to 15,000 people each year are examined or treated in hospitals for non-fire related CO poisoning.
 Breathed over long periods of time, low concentrations of CO may also contribute to other illness.
 Fortunately, simple measures can be taken to prevent CO problems.
 One such action is the installation of a CO alarm to detect potentially deadly conditions.

 What are the sources of CO?